My leadership courses are available at: tarawernsing.thinkific.com

 The outcome is based on the intention and values of those people leading the process, and the level of integrity and ethics of care maintained throughout the group process.

-When people are creating results based from their fear or anger, the outcomes are likely to be at someone else’s expense and to cause harmful effects.
+When people are creating results based in fear or anger, the outcomes achieved are likely to be at someone else’s expense and to cause harmful effects.

 For example, people who fear the loss of their own security and comfort, are willing to ignore or justify the costs and harms to people outside their in-group, in order to achieve their goals to maintain their security.
 Research on moral disengagement describes how easily people rationalize and distance themselves from the effects of their actions and decisions.

 People who are angry often are willing to fight against other people and harm them.
 Activists that bomb an abortion clinic to stop the murder of babies are themselves causing harm and violence.

 In your life experience, do you see examples of how leadership has been used to benefit one group of people and fulfill their vision – at the expense or harm of other people?
 Why did this happen?